 “I went and I loved it,” she said.
 “It was peaceful, and I found inner certitude.”

 During her visit she met the mother superior.
 “I was worried it was wrong as a Catholic to be in the movies because you could be sexually aroused by boys and get involved with men.
 My leading star was Elvis.
 She said, ‘Well why not?
 You’re a girl.
 Chastity doesn’t mean you don’t appreciate what God created.
 Chastity says use it well’.”

 She asked the reverend mother if she had a vocation.
 “She said ‘go back and do your movie thing.’
 I was so happy.
 I fled.”

 Dolores Hart not only did her movie thing, she got engaged to Don Robinson, a California architect.
 They dated for five years.
 She broke off the engagement when she decided to become a nun.
 He never married, and they remained friends until his death in 2011.

 In 1963, Dolores Hart visited New York City promoting her latest film, Come Fly With Me, starring Hugh O’Brian and Karl Malden.

 She developed a close friendship with Malden, often babysitting his children.
-Shortly after filming started she got engaged to architect Don Hewitt.
-She asked the Maldens' daughters to be her bridesmaids.
+Shortly after filming started she got engaged to Robinson.
+She asked the Maldens’ daughters to be her bridesmaids.

 After Dolores Hart had gone through several fittings of her wedding dress, she came over to the Maldens’ house with jewelry, purses and dresses and told the daughters to take what they wanted.